-I currently provide in-person and Internet-based psychotherapy for residents of California at a rate of $50 per hour.
-I am currently serving as a registered psychological assistant (PSB94022002) under the supervision of Licensed Psychologist Dr. Erik Lande (PSY#19202) while I finish up the last few loose-ends to gain licensure to practice independently in the state of California.
+I am a licensed clinical psychologist in the state of California under the license number: PSY 29147.
+I currently provide in-person and Internet-based psychotherapy for residents of California at a rate of $150 per hour.
+I practice out of the offices of Insight Neuropsychology in Camarillo, California along side Dr. Erik Lande.
 Specifically, I provide individual and couples therapy to clients 16 and older.
 I specialize in treatment of a variety of psychological issues including anxiety and depression.
 My approach is integrative, meaning I borrow the most useful pieces from a variety of modalities such as cognitive behavioral, solution-focused, and psychodynamic therapy.
-If you would like to inquire about psychotherapy, please contact me via email: firstname.lastname@example.org or through the contact page.

 What is Internet therapy?